sqville/ville.Wax/readme.md

 <!-- ROADMAP -->
 ## Roadmap

-**First Milestone**
+**First Milestone - Pre 1.0 releases**
-* A single project, and corresponding skeleton, that builds to multiple platforms
+* A single project and corresponding skeleton that successfully builds to multiple platforms
+* Function over look and feel
 * No addons.
 All code is contained within the Application.js file and project's local theme files (which extends the Indigo theme)

 <!-- LICENSE -->
 ## License